plutomi/plutomi/README.md

 ## Language, Tooling, & Infrastructure

 All infrastructure is managed by CDK.
-We use [Jest](https://jestjs.io/) for testing.
-100% TypeScript and would appreciate any assistance on types as we're definitely not the best :sweat_smile:
+We use [Jest](https://jestjs.io/) for testing and all items created in Dynamo during development have a `ttlExpiry` of 1 day so they're automatically deleted.
+Everything is witten TypeScript and would appreciate any assistance on types as we're definitely not the best :sweat_smile:

 The frontend runs on the [Serverless-Nextjs](https://github.com/serverless-Nextjs/serverless-next.js) component.
 While we don't rely on serverside rendering much, it is nice to have SSG capabilities and file based routing.